simonrevill/tdd-shopping-cart/README.md

 ~~_Add two different items with different quantities to the cart_~~

-~~_Add a single item to the cart after items have already been added without removing the existing items_~~

-~~_Add multiple items to the cart after items have already been added without removing the existing items_~~

-Increase quantity of an item when adding an item that is already in the cart

-Increase quantity of multiple items when adding items that are already in the cart

-Remove a single item from the cart

-Remove multiple items from the cart

-Decrease quantity of an item when removing an item that is already in the cart with a quantity greater than 1

-Decrease quantity of multiple items when removing items that are already in the cart with a quantity greater than 1

 ~~_Get gross value for single item in the cart_~~

 ~~_Get gross value of multiple single items in the cart_~~